Codecademy/docs/content/react/concepts/react-native/terms/components/components.md

 ## Core Components

-React Native offers a set of essential, ready-to-use Native Components called Core Components.
-There are many components ranging from Text to Activity Indicators.
-Most apps will use these Core Components:
+React Native offers a set of essential, ready-to-use native components called core components.
+There are many components ranging from text to activity indicators.
+Most apps will use these core components:

 | Core Component | Description |
 | --- | --- |